I wanted to escape the cold Japanese winter so I dusted off a plan I had to ride from Saigon to Hanoi.

-I already made a booking for a motorcycle so I changed this from one way Saigon to Hanoi to 10 days from Saigon to see the coffee growing mountain region and then the beaches.
+I already had one way motorcycle booked so I changed this from one way to 10 days loop from Saigon to see the coffee growing mountain region and then the beaches.
 I flew Vanilla Air out of Tokyo.
-Huge delays from check in to finish.
-I arrived early in the morning about 4am Japan time then faced an hour queue at immigration despite already having a visa but finally I made it into Vietnam.
+Huge delays from start to finish but I arrived hotel eventually early in the morning about 4am.

 Going over my route it was easy to cut two days off the most northerly part and so with the rain picking up Tram helped me alter and cancel hotels and then I went to find a room for two nights, fortunately this was not difficult at all unlike other tourist spots which book out over the Christmas period.

 What to do then.
 Have a beer of course and not worry.

 Come the 27th I set off.
 The weather was still mixed but the rain was passing showers not steady.
 Riding out of HCM city was not as hard as I imagined.
 I got lost once mainly due to the GPS not being specific enough at junctions with flyovers but otherwise fairly painless.
 Traffic was not that bad, bikes all ride on the shoulder like in Thailand but even more so here with dedicated lanes.

 I went south via the ferry copying the exit/entry route used by the blogger I contacted and this seemed to have me away from the city fairly quickly since the river formed a natural barrier to expansion in that direction.